Wise and virtuous.

 The idea of Capstone Classical Academy originated in August of 2020 when a piece of property, a vision for quality education, and a dream brought a group of friends together for coffee.
 The classical method of education was explained, and by the end of a long coffee, this group had the beginning inspiration for classical and Christian education in the Fargo area.

-- We are more than 85% through a capital campaign to fund startup costs and construction of the new campus.
+- We are 95% through a capital campaign to fund startup costs and construction of the new campus.

-- 18 acres have been purchased and construction of the new campus has begun near the intersection of 64th Ave.
+- 18 acres have been purchased and construction of the new campus is underway at the intersection of 64th Ave.
 S. and 43 St. S. in Fargo.

 - Grades Pre-K through 8 currently meet at 3910 25th St. S. and at 2506 35th Ave.
 S.